Healthy living Hot weather: risks and preventive measures

 When does hot weather affect health?

 People react differently to high temperatures.
-However initial precautions need to be taken when the room and ambient temperature reaches 26°C or your wellbeing is affected.
-There is a far greater risk to health if extreme hot weather with temperatures above 30°C persists for several days.
+However, precautions need to be taken at the latest when the room and ambient temperature reaches 26 degrees Celsius or your wellbeing is affected.
+When extreme temperatures of 30 degrees or higher during the day and 20 degrees or higher at night persist for several days, the health risk increases significantly.
 In these situations it is extremely important to take precautions, particularly for at-risk groups.
 But healthy people should not underestimate the risk either.

 The temperature reading on the thermometer is not the only factor: wind speed, air pressure and relative humidity all affect how the temperature is perceived.
-This is referred to as the “apparent temperature”.
+This is known as the “apparent temperature”.

-This refers to how the average adult perceives heat outdoors.
+Commonly referred to as the “felt temperature” or “feels-like temperature”, this refers to how the average adult perceives heat outdoors.
 The apparent temperature may be higher than the thermometer reading, particularly on sunny summer days with little wind or high relative humidity.
-In extreme cases it can be up to 15°C higher than the measured air temperature.
+In extreme cases, it can be up to 15 degrees higher than the measured air temperature.

 What conditions tend to occur more during hot weather?